I’m not going to leave you hanging: here is the most popular way to avoid burning and sticking when boiling milk:

 Make sure you are always heating the saucepan with something in it and never scratch off the Teflon and consume it for dinner.

-If you are only using your Teflon saucepan to warm your milk, then you should be quite safe, but keep on reading as I still got some different options for you below.
+If you are only using your Teflon saucepan to warm your milk, then you should be quite safe, but keep on reading as I still have some different options for you below.

 Granite Coating